The medicaid agency pays school districts to provide certain health care-related services (see WAC 182-537-0400

 (a) The nature, frequency, and length of the supervision must be provided in accordance with professional practice standards, and be sufficient to ensure a child receives quality therapy services;

-(b) The supervising therapist must see the child face-to-face at the beginning of services and periodically during the school year;
+(b) The supervising therapist must see the child face-to-face at the beginning of services and at least once more during the school year;

 (c) At a minimum, supervision must be face-to-face communication between the supervisor and the supervisee once per month.
 Supervisors are responsible for approving and cosigning all treatment notes written by the supervisee before submitting claims for payment; and